Miscalculated Overtime Lawsuits

 Shift Differentials

 Employers must also take into account shift differentials when calculating overtime.
 This includes premium pay for night shifts.
-For instance, if an employee works two eight-hour shifts at a pay rate of $15 and three eight-hour night shifts for $20 each, both forms of compensation must be taken into account when determining his or her overtime pay rate.
+For instance, if an employee works two eight-hour shifts at an hourly pay rate of $15 and three eight-hour night shifts for $20 per hour, both forms of compensation must be taken into account when determining his or her overtime pay rate.

 Multiple Rates of Pay